Stasys Eidrigevičius: Biography

-Eidrigevičius graduated from the College of Fine Arts and Crafts in Kaunas in 1968.
+Stasys Eidrigevičius graduated from the College of Fine Arts and Crafts in Kaunas in 1968.
 In 1973, he obtained a diploma from Vilnius Academy of Fine Arts.
 Since 1980 he has lived in Poland.
-Eidrigevičius is active in many artistic fields, such as: oil painting, book-plate, book illustration, studio graphics, and photography.
-He has been interested in posters since 1984.
+Eidrigevičius is active in various artistic fields, including painting (pastel, oil, tempera), drawing, bookplates, book illustration, studio graphics, photography, installation art, sculpture, and scenography.
+Since 1984, he has also been deeply engaged in poster art.
+He has published poetry and is a contributing writer for the cultural press.